Welcome to Insight Western Mass

 Click below for more information on IPV Teachers, our tradition of dana (generosity), and Dharma Talks :

-Orientations: We also offer Orientations to provide more detailed information, including an overview of Insight PV history, mission and guiding principles as well as the basics of insight meditation and sitting posture.
+Orientations: We also offer Orientations to provide more detailed information, including an overview of Insight WM history, mission and guiding principles as well as the basics of insight meditation and sitting posture.
 You do not need to attend an orientation before attending an open sitting or our courses or retreats.
-The orientation is appropriate for those who are new to Insight PV and those who would like more information about the center and the practice of meditation.
+The orientation is appropriate for those who are new to Insight WM and those who would like more information about the center and the practice of meditation.
 Orientations are held every other first Monday right after the 5:30 sitting in February, April, June, August, October, and December each year.
 Upcoming Dates